-The lower half of the table reconciles the cumulative claims to the amount appearing in the balance sheet.
+The lower half of the table reconciles the cumulative claims to the amount appearing in the statement of financial position.
 First, the cumulative payments are deducted to give the cumulative unpaid claims for each year on an undiscounted basis.
-Second, if the claims liabilities are discounted, the effect of discounting is deducted to give the carrying amount in the balance sheet.
+Second, if the claims liabilities are discounted, the effect of discounting is deducted to give the carrying amount in the statement of financial position.